farhanhr/Fruit-Sam---A-Fruit-Ninja-clone/README.md

 # Fruit Sam
-It's a game based on fruit ninja or you can call it fruit ninja clone.
+It's a game based on fruit ninja or you can call it a fruit ninja clone.
 The game is made for college assignment using greenfoot.

 ![image](https://github.com/farhanhr/Fruit-Sam_A-Fruit-Ninja-clone/assets/122083217/ccc11d8b-8c17-43ec-997d-e7d459891f9e)